Machine-Learned Exclusion Limits without Binning: Introduction

 The MLL code~\cite{MLLdiscovery-code} developed in~\cite{Arganda:2022qzy} only includes the calculation of the discovery hypothesis test, although the expressions needed to calculate the exclusion limits were provided.
 In~\cite{Arganda:2022mrd} we extend the MLL method by adding the exclusion hypothesis test.
-In this paper, we improve the MLL method with the use of Kernel Density Estimators (KDE)~\cite{RosenblattKDE,ParzenKDE}, in order to avoid to bin the ML classifier output for extracting the resulting one-dimensional signal and background probability density functions, as proposed in~\cite{Arganda:2022qzy, Arganda:2022mrd}.
+It is well-known that unbinned methods could provide a better performance than binned ones since the loss of information is minimized.
+In that sense, in this work we improve the MLL method with the use of Kernel Density Estimators (KDE)~\cite{RosenblattKDE,ParzenKDE}, in order to avoid binning the ML classifier output for extracting the resulting one-dimensional signal and background probability density functions (PDFs), as proposed in~\cite{Arganda:2022qzy, Arganda:2022mrd}.
+The implementation of unbinned methods to the ML output space has intrinsic difficulties that are usually not present if one considers physical based features, specifically the stochasticity of the machine learning training introduces fluctuations, even when the classifier approaches its optimal limit.
+These fluctuations translate to non-smooth distribution functions, that in turn, are propagated by the KDE into the density estimation given the plasticity of this consistent non-parametric method~\cite{Papamakarios:2019ccu}.
+Therefore, it is necessary to analyze the impact of the lack of smoothness in the statistical analysis.
+We propose to tackle this issue by working with a variable build from the average of several independent machine-learning realizations, that gives smoother PDFs.

+We would like to highlight that binned methods are commonly used since one can usually optimize the binning to extract nearly all of the benefits of the unbinned approach, but this optimization can be a highly non-trivial and scenario-dependent task.
+The incorporation of KDE within our framework allows to automatically elude any binning optimization and outperform some of the most common binning schemes.
+For illustration, we compare the results of our unbinned MLL method with the results obtained by doing linear and non-linear binnings in the toy examples used to validate our setup, where the true PDFs are known.